laravel/docs/eloquent-relationships.md

         /**
          * Get the car's owner.
          */
-        public function carOwner()
+        public function company()
         {
             return $this->hasOneThrough(
-                Owner::class,
+                Company::class,
-                Car::class,
+                Team::class,
-                'mechanic_id', // Foreign key on the cars table...
+                'id',        // Local key on the teams table...
-                'car_id', // Foreign key on the owners table...
+                'id',        // Local key on the company table...
-                'id', // Local key on the mechanics table...
+                'team_id',   // Foreign key on the teams table...
-                'id' // Local key on the cars table...
+                'company_id' // Foreign key on the company table...
             );
         }
     }